Half-Approximating Maximum Dicut in the Streaming Setting: Dealing with Vertex Sampling

-Concluding the proof for the low-degree case.
 Now, we assume that $v$ is high-degree.
 We can ignore the conditioning on $\mc{E}_v$ as it happens with probability 1.
 We bound the desired difference by substituting their formulas and using \Cref{lem:conditional-clamping} as we did in the low-degree case.
 As done previously, we will use the case where $\chi(v) = k$ for the formula as it is an upper-bound on both cases because $\frac{\chi(v) - 1}{k - \chi(v)} \leq k - 2 \leq \frac{1}{\alpha}$.

 We see that we can upper-bound the second term with \Cref{lem:variance+mean-shift}, so we focus on the first.
-We see that for $u\in \Neighbors(v)$ with indicator variable $X_u$ and event $\mc{E}_u$ corresponding to $\T(u) \subseteq W$, we know that $\Ex[X_u] = \Ex[\Pest(u) | \mc{E}_u]$.
+We see that for $u\in \Neighbors(v)$ with indicator variable $X_u$ and event $\mc{E}_u$ corresponding to $\T(u) \subseteq W$, we know that $\Ex[X_u] = \Ex[\Pest(u)\mid\mc{E}_u]$.
 Thus, we can bound the desired term as follows using triangle inequality and \Cref{eq:Ex-P-pesth-ih}.

 Substituting this back into \Cref{eq:Pest-mean-eq-hi} along with the first part of \Cref{lem:variance+mean-shift} gives